Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 Capacity: 2,000

-The Rex are Kings of the Wabash Vlaley
+The Kings of Baseball in the Wabash Valley

-Professional baseball has a long history in Terre Haute, dating back to 1884; from 1901-1956, the city would regularly field minor league teams in the Three-Eye League, a Class B Loop that was considered one of the finest in the nation.
-However, midway through the 1956 season, the Terre Haute Huts closed up shop, and a little over a decade later, its ballpark was altered as a football-only facility.
+Professional baseball has a long history in Terre Haute, dating back to 1884; from 1901-1956, the city regularly fielded minor league teams in the Three-Eye League, a Class B Loop considered one of the finest in the nation.
+However, midway through the 1956 season, the Terre Haute Huts closed up shop, and a little over a decade later, its ballpark was drastically altered as a football-only facility.

 For many, it appeared that summer-time baseball would never return, but early this century, many began wondering if some form of baseball could return to the city.
 Soon, a feasibility study was conducted from a Sports and Recreation class at Indiana State University in 2005, and talk of baseball began percolating again in the Wabash Valley.

-Around the same time, discussions of renovating the ISU baseball field also developed and within four years saw the new and improved Bob Warn Field at Sycamore Stadium debut for the 2009 season.
-The stadium was originally built in 1978 and called Sycamore Field.
+Around the same time, discussions of renovating the ISU baseball field also developed; within four years, the new and improved Bob Warn Field at Sycamore Stadium debuted for the 2009 season.
+It was built in 1978 and called Sycamore Field.
 Warn coached the baseball team from 1976-2006, leading them to six conference championships and an appearance in the 1986 College World Series.

 The Rex were originally founded by the ISU Foundation in 2010 and sold to six local business people in 2013, who all had ties to the university.
 Today, it is owned by Wabash Valley Baseball LLC.
 The name Rex is an homage to Rex Coffee, which was first produced in town by Clabber Girl in 1905.
-The unique name is a nod to past team nicknames that include the Tots, Huts, Stags, Terry-iers, and Awkwards.
+The unique name is a nod to past team monikers, including the Tots, Huts, Stags, Terry-iers, and Awkwards.

 The Rex have won five division titles and have added two Prospect League titles in 2015 and 2018.